Nonlinear Spinors as the Candidate of Dark Matter: Introduction

 Noting the facts that all fermions are described by spinors and the uniform scalar field can hardly explain the galactic structure\cite{gu10}, so the dark spinors may be partially responsible for dark matter.
-In this paper we give a detailed discussion for their state functions, such as the mass density and equation of state, in the context of cosmology.
-Here the spinors are quantized and identified by nonlinear potentials, and their state functions are derived from standard statistical and variational method.
-This work is a further research of the preceding papers\cite{gu1}-\cite{gu4}.
-Some similar works were once done in\cite{spn1}-\cite{spn4}, where the authors also considered the nonlinear spinor field as candidate of dark energy, but only one spinor field was taken into account.
+In this paper we give a detailed discussion for the EOS of nonlinear spinor gas in the context of cosmology.
+Here the spinors are quantized and identified by nonlinear potentials, and their state functions are derived from normal Dirac equations.
+This work is a further research of the preceding papers\cite{gu1,gu2,spn0}.
+Some similar works were once done in\cite{spn1,spn2,spn3,spn4,spn5,spn6}, where the authors also considered the nonlinear spinor field as candidate of dark energy, and only one spinor field was taken into account.

-The nonlinear spinors provide us some interesting consequences and new insights: The negative pressure exists, and the EOS can be designed by adjusting the potential.
-The initial singularity of the universe is cancelled by the nonlinear potential.
-A short period of inflation without inflaton exists, in which the scale factor inflates much faster than the exponential function.
-The state functions are only the functions of scale factor, but independent of its derivatives.
-Combined with other models, the nonlinear spinors are hopeful to give more natural explanation to the cosmic accelerating expansion and other observational data.
+The nonlinear spinors provide us some interesting consequences and new insights: The negative pressure exists and we have the equation of state(EOS) $w(z)\sim-1$ in the early universe.
+The state functions are only the functions of scale factor but independent of its derivatives.
+The calculations show that the nonlinear spinors can give more natural explanation to the cosmic accelerating expansion and other observational data.